ronaldbosma/bicep-samples/naming-conventions/naming-convention-azd/README.md

 var environmentName = 'myenv'
 var location = 'norwayeast'
-var instance = ''

-var instanceId = getInstanceId(environmentName, location, instance)
+var instanceId = generateInstanceId(environmentName, location)
 var resourceGroupName = getResourceName('resourceGroup', environmentName, location, instanceId)
 ```

-The `getInstanceId` function will return the `instance` value if provided, else it will generate a 5-character string based on the subscription id, environment name and location.
+The `generateInstanceId` will generate a 5-character string based on the subscription id, environment name and location.
+If you want the option to provide a custom instance id, you can use the `getInstanceId` function instead.
+It will return the `instance` value if provided, else it will use the `generateInstanceId` function to create one.

 The result will look like this: `rg-myenv-nwe-g6r5i`